T

 +

 Yes, English is widely spoken in Amsterdam.
-Most locals, especially in tourist areas and the service industry, are fluent in English.
-You'll find it easy to navigate, order food, and ask for directions without needing to speak Dutch.
+Most residents, especially in tourist areas and the service industry, have a high level of English proficiency.
+You'll find it easy to navigate, ask for directions, and order food without needing to speak Dutch.
 Road signs and public transport information are also often bilingual.

 Can you drink the tap water in Amsterdam?